This page will guide you on how to enjoy the most of your Live Online Personalized Lesson, including the very first one.

 How you connect to your modem/router is also very important.
 The ideal is a cable connected directly to your modem.
 But if you need to use Wi-Fi, make sure you have a clear path to your modem (no walls, furniture, glass, etc…).
 Remember that the signal travels in straight lines and loosed power each time it passes through a solid object.

 You will need a device to connect with the internet, capture your image and sound, and receive ours.

 Here are a few suggestions to set up your piano studio:

 This is an essential feature to optimize lesson fluency.
 It avoids annoying echos and assures simultaneous talk without interrupting each other.
 Avoid any model that blocks the external sound and only use Bluetooth models when using your computer, not your tablet or smartphone.
 You may use wired headphones, in which case we suggest the use of an extension cord to have enough freedom of movement.

 Here are the platforms you may use to have your lessons.
 It is preferred to have at least two of them ready.
 Unpredicted events may affect which one will work better on certain days and situations.

 It is essential that you have access to all the material offered by your teacher in and out of your lesson.

 If you choose to use a tablet to access your sheet music, you’ll be able to see your teacher’s notes and comments during the lesson each time those are saved.

 The same goes for the teacher, who will be able to check your notes at the beginning of your lesson.

-Install and set up Dropbox, Dropbox Paper and a pdf editor (PDF Expert, Adobe Acrobat, …) app before your lesson.
+Install and set up Dropbox and a pdf editor (Adobe Acrobat, for example) app before your lesson.

 If you prefer a more traditional way, always keep your printed material in hand.
 Be sure to have a pencil and an eraser always close to the piano.